mendix/docs/ATS/Mendix+Actions/System/Focus+WebElement.md

 title: "Focus WebElement"
 ---
 ## Description
-Focus WebElement and perform a Mendix wait afterwards.
+Focuses a WebElement and performs a Mendix wait afterwards.

 ## Supported widgtes
  + All WebElements